 “Take the first step in faith.
 You don’t have to see the whole staircase, just take the first step.”
 Martin Luther King

-So I asked my subscribers if they imagined taking the first step up or down.
+I posed this question in 20115 to my blog subscribers just because I was curious.
 It really doesn’t matter because it’s a metaphor for stepping out on a mission in faith.
-I spent my entire morning fielding the responses and out of more than 100 who responded only three of us picture that first step going down.
+I spent that entire morning (after I posted the question) fielding the responses and out of more than 100 who responded only three of us picture that first step going down.

-I guess some could say I need to “get a life” spending time on this, but I was really interested in the age of people and what they thought.
-One of the “downers” was 37 and the range in age for the “uppers” was between 28 and 72.
-What I loved were some of the thoughtful responses so I’ll share some of them with you.
+You may say I need to “get a life” spending time on this, but I was really interested in the age of people and what they thought.
+One of the “downers” was 37 years of age and the range in age for the “uppers” was between 28 and 72.
+There were so many thoughtful responses I'd like to share some of them with you.
 I really didn’t think it was going to be that interesting, but it sure was!
-I’ll tell you at the end why I think I envision stepping down instead of up.
+I’ll tell you at the end why I think I envision going down the staircase instead of up.

 Now, what an interesting question and even before I reached your comments I had instantly seen in my mind a spiral staircase and I was standing at the bottom waiting to put my foot on the first step before climbing up higher.
 How intriguing.
 I wonder what sort of replies you will get from your readers.